• Skip to main content

 How to Make the Sauce

-Rinse and dry the berries.
-In a bowl cover the blackberries with sugar and let sit for about 30 minutes.
+Rinse and dry the blackberries.
+Cover them with sugar in a bowl and let sit for about 30 minutes.

 Mix the lemon juice and water in a small measuring cup or glass.
 Whisk in the cornstarch to make a paste.
-Pour the thickener into the blackberries and stir occasionally until the mixture begin to thicken, about 4-5 minutes.
+Pour the thickener into the blackberries and occasionally stir until the mixture thickens about 4-5 minutes.

 Transfer the blackberry sauce into a mason or jelly jar and let cool.
 The sauce will continue to thicken as it cools.